kazimuth/baked_fluent/README.md

 **THIS CRATE IS NOT YET FUNCTIONAL.** (give it a few days until a public beta.)

 A system for dead-easy i18n in rust.
 Bakes [Fluent](https://projectfluent.org) source files into executables and provides an easy API to use them.
-Intended for server-side use; integrates with most [web frameworks](#frameworks) and [templating libraries](#templating).
+Intended for server-side use; provides easy integration with most [web frameworks](#web-frameworks) and [templating libraries](#templating-libraries).

 ## Example usage (with `actix-web`)